bluehalo/ngx-starter/README.md

 ### Proxy Config with PKI
 To configure the development server for PKI mode, you can proxy the back-end requests through nginx.

 To do this, configure nginx to listen on port 3000 and proxy requests through to your REST API.

 You can configure nginx to hardcode append the `X-SSL-Client-S-DN` header for all requests so you don't actually have to use PKI in the browser.
+For example, the value of this header is configurable through the `proxyPkiPrimaryUserHeader` property in the [Node REST Starter API](https://github.com/Asymmetrik/node-rest-starter).

 ```
 # Cluster Definition